1942 (video game): Gameplay

-The player pilots a Lockheed P-38 Lightning dubbed the "Super Ace".
-The player has to shoot down enemy planes; to avoid enemy fire, the player can perform a roll or vertical loop.
-During the game, the player may collect a series of power-ups, one of them allowing the plane to be escorted by two other smaller fighters in a Tip Tow formation.
-Enemies included: Kawasaki Ki-61s, Mitsubishi A6M Zeros and Kawasaki Ki-48s.
+The player pilots a Lockheed P-38 Lightning known as the "Super Ace".
+The player must shoot down enemy planes and avoid enemy fire.
+Sustaining a single hit or colliding with another aircraft causes the loss of one life.
+During the game, the player may collect various power-ups.
+One of them allows the plane to be escorted by two other smaller fighters in a Tip Tow formation.
+Enemies include Kawasaki Ki-61s, Mitsubishi A6M Zeros and Kawasaki Ki-48s.
 The boss plane is a Nakajima G10N.

-The game has "a special roll button that allows players to avoid dangerous situations by temporarily looping out of" the playfield.
+The game has "a special roll button that allows players to avoid dangerous situations by temporarily looping out of" the play area.
 In addition to the standard high score, it also has a separate percentage high score, recording the best ratio of enemy fighters to enemies shot down.

 Development

 The game was designed by Yoshiki Okamoto.
-The game's main goal was to be easily accessible for players.
-This is why they decided to use a World War II theme.
+The game's main goal was to be easily accessible for players, leading developers to use a World War II theme.
 1942 was also the first Capcom game designed with Western markets in mind.
-That was why they decided to have the player pilot an American P-38 fighter plane, to appeal to the American market.
+To appeal to the American market, the development team decided to have the player pilot an American P-38 fighter plane.
 The game is loosely based on the Battle of Midway, which was a turning point in the Pacific War when the Americans began defeating the Japanese.

 Ports

-The game was released to the MSX, NEC PC-8801, FM-7, and Sharp X1.
-It was released to the Famicom in 1985 in Japan and North America in 1986.
-The Famicom version was developed by Micronics.
+The game was ported to the MSX, PC-8801, FM-7, and Sharp X1.
+A port to the Nintendo Entertainment System developed by Micronics was released in 1985 in Japan and North America in 1986.
+This version was also released in arcades by Nintendo through their PlayChoice-10 arcade machines.

-A Game Boy Color version was also released in North America in May 2000 and the PAL region in the year 2001.

-The European games publisher Elite Systems later released versions for the Amstrad CPC, ZX Spectrum, and Commodore 64.

-The music of the Commodore 64 version is based on the main verse of Ron Goodwin's 633 Squadron movie score, with arrangement by Mark Cooksey.
+Elite Systems later released versions for the Amstrad CPC, ZX Spectrum, and Commodore 64.
+The music of the Commodore 64 version is based on the main verse of Ron Goodwin's 633 Squadron film score, with arrangement by Mark Cooksey.

+A Game Boy Color version was also released in North America on May 19, 2000, and in PAL regions in 2001.

 Reception

-In Japan, Game Machine listed 1942 on their January 1, 1985 issue as being the fourth most-popular arcade game for the previous two weeks.
+In Japan, Game Machine listed 1942 as the fourth most popular arcade game of December 1984.
 It went on to be Japan's seventh highest-grossing table arcade game during the first half of 1986, and the overall fifth highest-grossing table arcade game of 1986.
 In the United States, it was one of the top five highest-grossing arcade conversion kits of 1986.
-In the United Kingdom, it was the top-grossing arcade game on the Euromax arcade charts for five months in 1987, from July through November.
+In the United Kingdom, it was the top-grossing arcade game on the Euromax arcade charts from July through November 1987.